 As a first step, you might investigate the TC web pages for federal VA Educational Benefits and the Hazelwood Exemption, which have links to the official web sites for the veteran educational benefit programs they describe.
-Also, feel free to contact Jesse Hausler in the TC Office of Veterans Services for more information about how the different programs work and compare to one another.
+Also, feel free to contact the TC Financial Aid and Veteran Services Office for more information about how the different programs work and compare to one another.
 Finally, the authoritative source of all info about educational benefits and your eligibility for them is the Department of Veterans Affairs (1-888-442-4551), which will be happy to give counsel, information, and advice.

 Apply for Federal VA Benefits

 Now that you know what benefit program you wish to request, you must apply for it.
 The key to success here is to start early.
 The Department of Veterans Affairs processes millions of claims each year, and “procrastination on your part does not constitute an emergency on theirs.”

 You can apply online or by mailing paper forms.
 The VA and Texarkana College suggest applying online if you are comfortable doing so – it’s free, secure, and faster because no one has to re-type your document once it is received.
 To apply online, please visit www.vets.gov, click on Apply For Educational Benefits, and click Select Correct Form.
 If you prefer to apply using a paper application, contact the Financial Aid and Veteran Services Office or a local VA office for forms.